mistersouza/ayrton-senna/README.md

 ### Approach

-_The approach guarantees alignment with both business strategies and user stories, prioritizing a seamless and user-centric experience.
+● The approach guarantees alignment with both business strategies and user stories, prioritizing a seamless and user-centric experience.

 + Present information logically based on research and planning.
 + Design the site with user experience principles in mind.